-- Maintain a minimum of 80% average course attendance - Have satisfactory academic performance at every stage of their course - Notify the College if there is a change to their contact details phone number, email address and residential address
+- Maintain a minimum of 80% average course attendance; - Have satisfactory academic performance at every stage of their course; - Notify the College if there is a change to their contact details Phone number; - Email address and Residential address.

 If you do not follow your student visa conditions, Scots English College will give you warnings and offer help called an 'intervention strategy' to help you.
-If you still do not follow your student visa conditions, Scots English College will report you to DIBP via the Provider Registration and International Students Management System (PRISMS).
-Additional information on student visa issues is available on the DIBP Internet site at http://border.gov.au
+If you still do not follow your student visa conditions, Scots English College will report you to DHA via the Provider Registration and International Students Management System (PRISMS).
+Additional information on student visa issues is available on the DHA Internet site at http://dha.gov.au